Ivy23-git/Project1/README.md

 ### IVY MARUBU 7TH APRIL2023
 ****
 ## Project Description
-This is a dog website
+This is a dog website where you find a different varieties of dogs.
+Upon seeing the different varieties and their images you get to understand their breeds,use of the breed, the dogs nature and behaviour and the lifespan of the dogs.

 ******